Python-GIS-book/site/source/part2/chapter-06/md/02-coordinate-reference-system.md

 There are various ways to present Coordinate Reference System information, such as [PROJ strings](https://proj.org/usage/quickstart.html), `EPSG codes`, `Well-Known-Text (WKT)`, `JSON`.
 It is likely that you will encounter some of these when working with spatial data obtained from different sources.
 Being able to convert the CRS information from one format to another is needed every now and then, hence, it is useful to know a few tricks how to do this.

 Luckily, dealing with CRS information is easy in Python using the [pyproj](https://pyproj4.github.io/pyproj/stable/) library.
 In fact, `pyproj` is a Python wrapper around a software called [PROJ](https://proj.org/) (maintained by [OSGeo](https://www.osgeo.org/) community), which is widely used tool for conducting coordinate transformations in various GIS softwares. `Pyproj` is also used under the hood in Geopandas, and it handles all the CRS definitions and coordinate transformations (reprojecting from CRS to another as we did earlier).

+As the CRS in different spatial datasets differ fairly often (i.e. one might have coordinates defined in decimal degrees while the other one has them in meters), it is a common procedure to reproject (transform) different layers into a common CRS.
+It is important that the layers are in the same coordinate reference system when analyzing the spatial relationships between the layers, for example, when making a Point in Polygon -query, or other type of overlay analysis.

 ### Overview